KEY ELEMENTS OF THE TRUE FORM TUMMY TUCK®

 DR. P’S SCAR THERAPY PROGRAM

 Careful attention to early incisional treatment and the resulting scar can make a dramatic difference in its appearance.
-The Prineo glue applied to your incision during surgery provides good protection and support for the early incision.
-Once the Prineo is removed, you will begin the Scar Therapy Program.
+The Exofin or Prineo glue applied to your incision during surgery provides good protection and support for the early incision.
+Once the Exofin/Prineo is removed (usually 3 – 4 weeks after surgery), you will begin the Scar Therapy Program.

-- Retinol or Retin-A – Applied nightly to cleansed skin on the scar, a retinol product such as SkinMedica’s Tri-Retinol Complex is an exfoliant for the scar surface, reducing thickness and unwanted pigmentation.
-Retinol should not be used until 5-6 weeks after surgery to reduce the chance of irritation.
-This product will often cause dryness with flaking and irritation, requiring supplemental moisturizers such as vitamin E/aloe.
-If the skin irritation is severe, discontinuation for a brief 2 – 3 day interval is required.
-Some patients will only tolerate an every other night application.
+Applied nightly to cleansed skin on the scar, a retinol product such as SkinMedica’s Retinol Complex is an exfoliant for the scar surface, reducing thickness and unwanted pigmentation.
+Retinol should not be used until 5 – 6 weeks after surgery to reduce the chance of irritation.
+This product will often cause dryness with flaking and mild redness, requiring moisturizers such as Vitamin E or Aloe.

-- Neocutis BIO CREAM Overnight Smoothing Cream – This potent cream contains growth factors, antioxidants and matrix proteins, including collagen to boost skin’s firmness, elasticity and brightness.
+This potent cream contains growth factors, antioxidants and matrix proteins, including collagen to boost the skin’s firmness, elasticity and brightness.

 ADDITIONAL PRODUCTS MAY INCLUDE: